 In the spirit of the mission of east, the Schwäbisch Gmünd Prize has been established with the purpose to encourage promising young scientists.

 The mission of the European Academy of Surface Technology (east) is to promote Europe-wide science, research, training and education in the field of surface technology and related areas in order to contribute to the integration, understanding and friendship between European people and individuals.

 The prize is given in the name of the town Schwäbisch Gmünd, where east has had its headquarter since its foundation in 1989.
 The town of Schwäbisch Gmünd has always been a strong support for east and has a long tradition of craftsmanship of precious metals.
 The Schwäbisch Gmünd Prize was given for the first time 2017, but is going to be awarded every year to promising young scientist.

 consist of a sum of 500 Euro, a diploma and an electroformed silver unicorn statuette.
-The prize winner is expected to give an invited talk at the east forum 2018 from 27 - 29 June 2018 in San Sebastián, Spain.
+The prize winner is expected to give an invited talk at the east forum 2019 as a part of Electrochem 2019, from 26 - 28 August 2019 in Glasgow, United Kingdom.
 Travel costs will be covered.

 The criteria of evaluation

 will be based on originality, creativity and excellence in surface technology.
 The experience of the applicant will be taken into account, meaning that expectations are higher for e. g. a post doc than a PhD student.